elmorsym1/Permeability-Prediction-Via-3D-CNN/README.md

 The raw CT rock cores are obtained from the Imperial Colloge portal (https://www.imperial.ac.uk/earth-science/research/research-groups/pore-scale-modelling/micro-ct-images-and-networks/)

-The CT rock cores are sup-sampled into 150x150x150 sub-volumes with a variable stride as follow,
+The CT rock cores are sub-sampled into 150x150x150 sub-volumes with a variable stride as follow,
   - Bentheimer Sandstone:  50 voxles
   - Ketton Limestone:      50 voxles
   - Berea Sandstone:       25 voxles